In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 One of the oldest SEO myths is that the quantity of backlinks directly correlates with higher search engine rankings.

-I must admit that earlier (10-15 years ago) the number of backlinks was one of the most important ranking factors.
-Although I didn’t do SEO back then, I know that at that time building a bunch of low-quality backlinks to a page was enough to make the page rank high in search results.
+I must admit that earlier (15 years ago), the number of backlinks was one of the most important ranking factors.
+At that time, having many low-quality backlinks could help a page rank higher in search results.

 However, search engine algorithms have evolved significantly and have become more sophisticated in evaluating the quality and relevance of backlinks.

-Of course, a website needs backlinks to get off the ground and start ranking in search results for relevant search queries.
-However, it’s not about the number of backlinks, but the quality and relevance of those links.
+Of course, a website needs backlinks to get off the ground and rank in search results for relevant search queries.
+However, modern link building is not about the number of backlinks, but the quality and relevance of those links.

 Word Count is a Ranking Factor

-Another common SEO myth is that articles or web pages with higher word counts automatically rank better in search engine results.
+Another SEO myth is that longer articles always rank better in search engine results.

-The roots of this misconception likely lie in a 2015 study that found that long-form content ranks very well.
+The roots of this common SEO misconception likely lie in a 2015 study that found that long-form content ranks well.

-After this study, many SEOs became obsessed with publishing “comprehensive guides” that are “at least 2000 words”, even if you need to explain simple topics like how to boil eggs.
+After this study, many SEOs became focused on publishing “comprehensive guides” that are “at least 2000 words.”
+This happened even for simple topics, like how to boil eggs.

-Many SEO content writers have started using wordiness or adding a lot of unnecessary information into their articles just to meet the “minimum threshold” of 2000+ words.
+Many SEO content writers now add extra words or unnecessary details to their articles.
+They do this to reach the “minimum threshold” of 2000+ words.

-While it’s true that longer content can provide more in-depth information and potentially attract more backlinks, word count itself is not a direct ranking factor.
+Longer content can indeed provide more in-depth information and potentially attract more backlinks.
+However, word count itself is not a direct ranking factor.

 The truth is that your content should be comprehensive, meaning it should cover the topic in detail.
 Sometimes it takes 5000 words, sometimes 500 words.